FrederikLeed/Go2Know/_posts/2023-03-07-Who did what when.md

 ## How do we get to know?

-To track the changes mentioned in the revised blog post, you'll need to enable the following audit categories on your domain controllers.
+To track the changes mentioned previous section, you'll need to enable the following audit categories on your domain controllers.
 These categories are configured through Group Policy Management:

 Account Management: This category includes events related to user account creation, deletion, and modification (enable/disable).
 It also covers events related to group membership changes.